 Programmer geek is absolutely correct.
 You can lay another layer of flexible flooring over flexible flooring, but not tile over flexible flooring.
 Not only will tile not stick directly to vinyl (although you can get around that by securing wonderboard to the concrete floor through the vinyl), but it will rot out eventually.
 Remove the current flooring down to the concrete before tiling.

-- 15 Old House Features We Were Wrong to Abandon
+- 15 Old House Features We Shouldn't Abandon

 - 17 Tiny Bathrooms We Love

-- 20 Insanely Easy 60-Minute Home Improvements
+- Insanely Easy 60-Minute Home Improvements

-- Live Large in a Small Space
+- Live Large in a (Very) Small Space